ibomdv/dlp/README.md

 #### Information: Version 1.28 released (21.August 2026)

-- Dialog Radio List: Once Dream has been started, the desired station can now be selected via Hamlib-rigctl.
+- Dialog Radio List: Once Dream has been started, you can now select a desired station from the list with a mouse click,
+  and Hamlib-rigctl will tune to it.
 Channel hopping is now possible.
   Naturally, this is not possible when using "Start Dream with Log".

 - Timer Events Dialog: A bug has been fixed.
   Entries in the list should no longer conflict with other functions.